zlatnaspirala/magic-three/README.md

  ```

+## Backend part based on OV/Kurento. *recommendation*

+  i use OV 2.20.0 client part.
+  I borrowed a service with an address `https://maximumroulette.com:2020`
+  Interface send(arg) function is the same like other variantof networking.

 ## Backend part based on multiRTC3.
 For now only signaling pricipe is implemented.
 If you wanna start host server and broadcaster[webRtc] then: